Home

 5- Pay bills on time even if it's just the minimum payment.
 Your obligation is just limited to paying the minimum amount due on your statement and as long as you pay that amount, you can rest assured you are applying great credit score management techniques,

-6- Avoid collections and always try to negotiate a payment strategy before they send your case to the collection agencies,
+6- Avoid being referred to the collection agencies and always try to negotiate a payment strategy before they send your case to the collections,

 8- Avoid excessive inquiries by applying for too many new credit lines too often,